 -

 Leave breathing room at the ends.
-If the couch exactly matches the wall length, the room often feels cramped and you lose places for lamps, side tables, and outlets.
+A sofa that runs exactly wall to wall often makes the room feel tight and leaves no space for lamps, side tables, or outlets.

 -

-Outline the footprint on the floor.
-Painter’s tape is the simplest way to verify scale and traffic flow.
+Tape the footprint on the floor.
+It is still the easiest way to check scale, traffic flow, and furniture spacing.

 Comfort-fit (what makes the couch feel right when you sit)